 In this era, a marketing theory called societal marketing came into existence.
 It’s a concept that emphasizes an organization’s responsibility to develop strategies that positively impact the consumers’ well-being and the environment.
 It stemmed from a conflict of interest between satisfying the customers’ short-term needs with society’s long-term welfare.

 In the 60s and 70s, many companies were exposed to the public for their unethical practices.
 Business owners and marketers started to take notice of the effects of their actions on the environment.
 They understood that their activities—while profitable—are destroying Mother Nature, which eventually harmed society.

-During this phase, companies shifted their goals at providing a better-quality lifestyle while ensuring that the environment is not polluted.
-They don’t just create high-quality products; they were environmentally-friendly, too.
+During this phase, companies shifted their goals to provide a better-quality lifestyle while ensuring that the environment is not polluted.
+They don’t just create high-quality products; they were environmentally friendly, too.

 What’s great about societal marketing is it also creates a favorable spotlight on the company’s image.
 The more socially and ethically responsible an organization is, the more customers patronize them.
 This concept is closely related to sustainable development and corporate social responsibility.
 However, it should not be confused with social marketing or social media marketing.